Eddie Rosario Player Props: Braves vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.33 team ERA ranks 17th among all league pitching staffs.
+- The Red Sox have the 17th-ranked team ERA across all league pitching staffs (4.29).

-- Schreiber will take the mound to start for the Red Sox, his first this season.

-- The 29-year-old righty pitched in relief in his most recent outing this season, one of 18 appearances so far.
+- Red Sox pitchers combine to surrender 128 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Opposing hitters have compiled a batting average of .233 against him this season.
-He has a 2.12 ERA and 11.1 strikeouts per nine innings over his 18 appearances.
+- Bello makes the start for the Red Sox, his 17th of the season.
+He is 7-6 with a 3.60 ERA and 78 strikeouts in 90 2/3 innings pitched.

+- His last time out was on Wednesday against the Oakland Athletics, when the right-hander went four innings, surrendering six earned runs while giving up five hits.

+- The 24-year-old has put up an ERA of 3.60, with 7.8 strikeouts per nine innings, in 16 games this season.
+Opponents have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.